dladams/hdcoldbox/README.md

 First install *dunerun*, set it up and install *duneproc* following the instructions in the [*duneproc* README](https://github.com/dladams/duneproc/blob/master/README.md).
-Then clone this package in the area where you want run and setup to use duneproc as follows:
+Then clone this package ([hdcoldbox](https://github.com/dladams/hdcoldbox) in the area where you want to run, and set up to use duneproc as follows:

 <pre>
 cd &lt;some-dir>